endricklosange/ApiTp/README.md

 Installation
 Clone the repository: git clone https://github.com/endricklosange/ApiTp Install dependencies: npm install
+Create an ApiJS database
+Inport sql file ApiJS.sql
-Start the server: npm start
+Inport the postman file Tp api.postman_collection.json Launch the cd /src command to move to the src folder Start the server: npm start
 Usage
 This project can be used as a starting point for a Node.js web application.
 The app.js file is set as the main entry point, and nodemon is used to watch for changes and automatically restart the server.